CELIBACY AND AFRICAN CULTURE

 Mary is often described as the epitome of virtue.
 Her humility, obedience, and faithfulness are qualities that believers strive to emulate.
 Her unwavering devotion to God and her willingness to accept God's plan for her life are seen as shining examples of what it means to be a faithful servant.
 In addition to her virtues, Mary is also known for her role as the mother of Jesus.
 Her love for her son and her unwavering support during his ministry and crucifixion are seen as a testament to her strength and courage.Mary in Scripture and Tradition

 The glories of Mary are not only found in scripture but also in the rich tradition of the Catholic Church.
 Mary is venerated as the Queen of Heaven and is believed to intercede for believers in their prayers to God.
 Throughout history, countless miracles and blessings have been attributed to Mary's intercession.
 Believers turn to her in times of need, seeking her guidance, comfort, and protection.
 Whether through prayer, devotion, or acts of service, the glories of Mary continue to inspire and uplift believers around the world.
-Her example of faith and virtue serves as a reminder of the power of God's love and the importance of living a life centered on Him.SAINTS TODAY
+Her example of faith and virtue serves as a reminder of the power of God's love and the importance of living a life centered on Him.ST MARIA GORETTI

 Saint Maximilian Kolbe - A Hero of Faith and Sacrifice